Assessment Moderation Policy

 Assessment task

-A set of instructions, word count or duration and due date specifying how a student will be assessed for specific learning outcomes.
+A set of instructions, word count or duration and due date specifying how a student is required to demonstrate the achievement of specific learning outcomes.

 Calibration